simplex-chat/simplex-chat/graph-chat.md

    3. her app sends a special "welcome" message to Bob's app (via connection `BC`).
 8. Bob's app finalises adding Alice's contact:
    1. his app receives "welcome" message from Alice's app via connection `AC`.
-   2. his app changes Bob's contact status to "established" (and it may show chat with Alice).
+   2. his app changes Alice's contact status to "established" (and it may show chat with Alice).

 ## Connection and message types used in graph-chat protocol